Highlighting the trends that will define space enterprise a decade from now

 The 13th Reinventing Space Conference will be held between the 9-12 November this year in Oxford, UK.
-The focus of the 2015 conference will be on the commercialisation of space and will address a range of topics including low cost launch opportunities, the rebirth of constellations, beyond LEO activities and novel technologies.
+The focus of the 2015 conference will be on the commercialisation of space and will address a range of topics including low cost launch opportunities, the rebirth of constellations, beyond LEO activities, crowdfunding, entrepreneurship and novel technologies.

 RIspace brings together industry, agency, government, financiers, academia and end users for a networking opportunity in the low cost access arena which is second to none.
 The conference and exhibition is organised by the British Interplanetary Society.

 The afternoon of Monday 9 November is our “pre conference day” to which delegates are welcome.
 The main three day conference and exhibition takes place between Tuesday 10 and Thursday 12 November.
 There will also be an optional extra day on Friday 13 November with site tours of the UK space industry.